-‘Big Brother’ Fans React To HOH Bayleigh Dayton’s Threat To ‘Literally’ Kill Anyone Who Crosses Her
+‘Big Brother’ Fans React To Bayleigh Dayton’s Threat To ‘Literally’ Kill Anyone Who Crosses Her

 Bayleigh later confided in Rachel Swindler about her game-changing power app that she possesses, but added the disclaimer, “If you share this, I literally will kill you.”

 While Queen Bay seems a bit power hungry, some Big Brother fans zeroed in on her threatening talk.
-A few Big Brother fans called on CBS to step in, while others pointed out that evicted houseguest Winston Hines made a few violent threats of his own earlier this season, including a threat of physical violence to Scottie, and nothing was done about it.
+A few Big Brother fans called on CBS to step in, while others pointed out that evicted houseguest Winston Hines made violent threats of his own earlier this season, including a threat of physical violence toward Scottie, and nothing was done about it.

 You can see some of the fan reaction to Bayleigh Dayton’s HOH reign below.